Goan Fish Curry

 Check for salt and add more if required.
 Garnish with fresh coriander leaves and serve hot with rice.

-Tomatoes do add a nice flavor and tartness to the curry, but you can always skip them and make the curry without tomatoes.
+Tomatoes add a nice flavor and tartness to the curry, but you can always skip them and make it without tomatoes.
 Even this version tastes great.
 All the other ingredients and the process to make this curry will remain the same.

 Serving Suggestions